-- (b) Favorable Report.
-When a standing committee or permanent subcommittee reports a bill with the recommendation that it be passed, the bill shall be placed on the favorable calendar on the day and in the order designated by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, but no later than the fourth legislative day after submission of the report or Senate message under Rule 43.2 or Rule 43.3(a), unless: - (1) The bill is re-referred to the Committee on Appropriations or Committee on Finance under Rule 38 or was serially referred under Rule 32; or - (2) The bill has not yet been placed on the calendar, and the Speaker refers the bill to another committee.
+- Favorable Report.
+When a standing committee or permanent (b) subcommittee reports a bill with the recommendation that it be passed, the bill shall be placed on the favorable calendar on second legislative day following the report unless: - The bill is re-referred to the Committee on Appropriations or (1) Committee on Finance under Rule 38 or was serially referred under Rule 32; - The bill has not yet been placed on the calendar, and the Speaker refers (2) the bill to another committee, if such referral is approved by a majority vote of the House; or - The principal sponsor of the bill requests in writing that the Chairman (3) of the Standing Committee on Rules, Calendar, and Operations of the House delay the calendaring of the bill for up to two legislative days.